lullabeast

 A dashboard, not a command line.

-The CLI is only for install and launch; everything real happens in the browser, built for everyone, not just people who live in a terminal.
+The terminal is only for launch (docker compose up); everything real happens in the browser, built for everyone, not just people who live in a terminal.

 127.0.0.1:18790 · Pipeline Monitor